crystal-jp/ja.crystal-lang.org/_gitbook/syntax_and_semantics/blocks_and_procs.md

 ## yield value

-The `yield` expression itself has a value: the last expression of the block.
-For example:
+The `yield` expression itself has a value: the last expression of the block. 例:

 ```ruby
 def twice